-Early this morning, Sony announced a full frame mirrorless interchangeable lens camera to be released on December 1, 2013.
+Early this morning, Sony announced a full frame mirrorless interchangeable lens camera to be released on December 1.
 I had been following the leaks regarding this, and was up at 2 a.m. to promptly place a pre-order on Amazon.
-I’m still not sure whether I will go through with the order as the initial lens lineup is a little questionable, but I will have a mirrorless camera before the end of 2013.
+I’m still not sure whether I will go through with the order as the initial lens lineup is a little questionable, but I will have a mirrorless camera soon.

 Those of you who follow ISO 5571 might know that have not been an early adopter to jump aboard the mirrorless train.
 My mantra in the past has been that if it’s not small enough to fit in my pocket, smaller size doesn’t matter to me for my purposes.
 Unfortunately, I’m wrong a lot.
 This was one of those times.

 Prior to last year, when we were mostly just traveling to Walt Disney World and Disneyland for a few days at a time with only a few other locations thrown in, this was true.
 However, we’ve taken more non-Disney trips than we’ve taken Disney ones, and spent around twice as many days in “real world” locales.
 As much as I love my DSLR, when traveling in the real world, the smaller size does have its allure.